CELPIP Listening Score Chart

 Listening is the first section on test day: 38 questions across 6 parts, 47-55 minutes total, with audio that plays exactly once.
 No replay, no rewind, no going back.

 The same listening scoring scale applies to both CELPIP General and CELPIP-LS.
-The chart above is all you need.
+The chart above is the only conversion you need.

 What Each CLB Level Means for Listening